0x9ONU/Obsidian-Notes/2 - Sophomore Year/Summer Research/What needs done.md

 - [x] Change graph colors and presentation ✅ 2023-08-28

-- [ ] Remove results discussion and move it to other places as needed
+- [x] Remove results discussion and move it to other places as needed ✅ 2023-08-28

 - [x] paraphrase botnet results (remove concern) ✅ 2023-08-28